 I hate this new trend of calling new reboots/sequels to horror classics by the original’s name.
 Why is this called Halloween?
 If this is a sequel to Halloween (1978) then why is it not called something else?
 It's just confusing and stupid.

 The creators could have looked at all the problems this series has gone through and made something truly amazing but they ended up doing nothing special.
 The best word to describe this film is bland.
 How disappointing.

 Halloween Resurrection (2002)

 This is universally the most hated film in the Halloween franchise.
 I don’t know a single Halloween fan who enjoys this unironically.
 This is usually at the bottom of everyone's ranking… not mine.
-I’ll get to that soon.
-Anyway, this film is a piece of shit.
+This film is a piece of shit.
 It’s a stain on the franchise and it fails in every aspect.
 One positive, I do like Michael’s mask in this film.
 It’s better than others in the series.
 I can’t deny that this film is entertaining as hell.
 I’d call this a “so bad it’s good”.
 What I mean is this film is so awful that it’s a fun time.
 This is a film you watch drunk with friends to laugh at.
 Busta Rhymes kicking Michael Myers karate style and shouting bangers like “Trick or treat motherfucker!”
 C’mon, this film is hilarious!
-It’s a joke but it’s a funny one.
+It’s a joke, but it’s a funny one.

 My rating: 3/10